tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 Note that this step may indicate the need to increase the capacity of the underlying Filter Topology or to create a new Filter Topology.

+## NRP Policy

+The NRP Policy is a construct that enables the instantiation of control and data plane behaviors on select topological elements in support of the IETF network slice service.
+The NRP Policy encompasses policies (see {{SliceDefinition}}) that manage the specific resources in the network associatiated with a specific NRP.

 ## NRP Policy Installation

-A Controller function programs the physical network with policies for handling the traffic flows belonging to the Slice-Flow Aggregate.
-These policies instruct underlying routers how to handle traffic for a specific Slice-Flow Aggregate: the routers correlate markers present in the packets that belong to the Slice-Flow Aggregate.
+A Controller function programs the physical network with the NRP policies to define specific handling for traffic flows belonging to the Slice-Flow Aggregate.
+These NRP policies may be consumed on select topological elements in the network and as a result define how routers handle traffic for the Slice-Flow Aggregate associated with the NRP.

+For example, the routers that instantiate the NRP Policy can correlate markers that are present in packets that belong to the Slice-Flow Aggregate and apply specific treatments to them.

 The way in which the NRP Policy is installed in the routers and the way that the traffic is marked is implementation specific.
 The NRP Policy instantiation in the network is further described in {{SlicePolicyInstantiation}}.

 ## Path Instantiation